miltschek/OpenTTDAdmin/integrations/README.md

     - `SLACK_APP_TOKEN` to the respective value noted above
     - `SLACK_BOT_TOKEN` to the respective value noted above
     - `SLACK_CHANNEL` to either a channel name #channel or to a channel ID Cxxxxxxxxxx.
-9. Start the [BasicTool](src/main/java/de/miltschek/openttdadmin/BasicTool.java).
+9. Start the [Genowefa](https://github.com/miltschek/OpenTTDAdmin/tree/main/genowefa) app.
 That's it!

 #### Known Issues
 If using more than one instance of the app with the same workspace, the messages will be randomly delivered to one of the running instances.
 Still investigating, whether it can be solved somehow.